01-edu/public/docs/db/db-relations.md

 ---

 The `group_user` table contains the relation between groups and users.
-A group can have several users and so do the users, which can contain multiple groups.
+A group can have several users and so do the users.

 ---

-The `token` table stores the tokens id from the hasura authorization variables for each user.
-This table as no relation between other tables.
+The `token` table stores the tokens ids from the hasura authorization variables for each user.
+This table has no relation between other tables.

 ---

-The `record` table takes care of students records for example: bans.
+The `record` table takes care of students records (bans).
 All relations in this table are with the table user.

 ---

 The `transaction` table takes care of rewarding the user, by accumulating the user's **xp**.
 This table contains the following relations:

 - `userId` that represents the user rewarded
-- `eventId` that associates the event in which the user that was rewarded.
+- `eventId` that associates the event in which the user was rewarded.
 Example: the user can be rewarded for an exercise `/madere/piscine-go/quest-01/make-it-better` and the parent event of that exercise will be `/madere/piscine-go`.
 - `objectId` that associates the object in which the user was rewarded.
 Example: if a user passes an exercise (object), the reward will be associated to that object.

 ---